Zarcolio/flipperzero/README.md

 * Escape-DeadKeysAltcode.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (replaces STRING with ALTCODE if a dead key is detected).
 * Escape-DeadKeysRepeat.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (each dead key is repeated).
 * Generate-PinCodes.ps1 - Generates 4 number pin codes, easy to remember pin codes first.
+* Convert-Ps2Ducky.ps1 - Converts a .ps1 file to a Ducky script.